 Some users reported some parts didn’t last long, but Schwinn does offer a lifetime warranty on the bike.

-The Schwinn Elm Girls Bike for Toddlers and Kids comes in a variety of sizes from balance bike to 12 to 20-inch wheels.
+The Schwinn Elm Bike for Toddlers and Kids comes in a variety of sizes from balance bikes to 12 to 20-inch wheels.
 The 12 and 14-inch pedal bikes come with training wheels and a front basket.

 The 12-inch bike is recommended for ages 2-4 years and heights of 28-38 inches.
 The seat’s standover height is 14.5 inches.
 The 14 inch is for 3-4 years or 36-40 inches tall; seat height info was not available.